Skip links

 Naturally, addicts are evasive.
 Firstly, they do not want you to catch them with their habits, hence a lot of secrecy.
 They are also wary of discussing it.

-The chances are that they flare up, become aggressive or defensive anytime you tend to discuss the matter.
+The chances are that they flare up, and become aggressive or defensive anytime you tend to discuss the matter.
 Very likely, such reactions affect you negatively.
-They may make you feel unwanted when all you were doing is just trying to help.
+They may make you feel unwanted when all you are doing is just trying to help.

 This underscores why you should know how to talk to your loved ones about their addiction.
 You can only help them after you’ve been able to get through to them.
 The recovery begins once they start to open up to you about their problem.